alexandresoliveira/launches/README.md

 * How would you think of documentation
 * What about CI / CD setup
-* How could the directory structure evolve if this was to become a more complex project any other best practices you would want to add
+* How could the directory structure evolve if this was to become a more complex project (Models of Architectures)
-* Bonus: Explain how we can
+* Any other best practices you would want to add